-(Lack of diligence, Failure to Expedite Litigation, Not Keeping a Client Reasonably Informed, and Making a False Statement in the LC Matter)
+(Lack of diligence, failure to expedite litigation, not keeping a client reasonably informed, Making a false statement in the Clark matter)

-1. On or about July 17, 2015, a woman with the initials "LC" was injured while shopping at a Cosmos Beauty Supply Store ("Cosmos") on South King Drive in Chicago, when she stepped on a needle that penetrated her foot.
+1. On July 17, 2015, "LC" was injured while shopping at a Cosmos Beauty Supply Store ("Cosmos") on South King Drive in Chicago, when she stepped on a needle that penetrated through her foot.
 LC was then taken via ambulance to Mercy Hospital for treatment.
-At the hospital, doctors took x-rays of LC's foot, put her foot in a cast, and prescribed her medicines.
+At the hospital, doctors took x-rays of LC's foot, they put her foot in a cast and prescribed her medicines, as well.
 LC later required follow-up treatment because of the cast.

 2. At some time thereafter, but prior to December 4, 2015, LC contacted Respondent and asked Respondent to pursue a personal injury claim for her against Cosmos.
-Respondent and LC verbally agreed that Respondent would represent LC through the conclusion of the matter, and that LC would pay Respondent an initial fee of \$400, which LC paid in cash.
+Respondent and LC verbally agreed that Respondent would represent LC through the conclusion of the matter, and that LC would pay Respondent an initial fee of \$400, which Clark paid in cash.